wlo2/zmk_autocorrect/README.md

 - Autocorrect is **enabled by default** (no need to enable it manually).
 - The `&ac_togg` keycode toggles it on/off if you want to disable it temporarily.
-- You'll see "ON" or "OFF" typed when you press the toggle key (visual feedback).
+- Optional feedback: set `CONFIG_ZMK_AUTOCORRECT_TOGGLE_FEEDBACK=y` to type "on" or "off" when toggled.
+Disabled by default to avoid interfering with host state.

-## Overriding Autocorrect
+## Overriding / Temporarily Suppressing Autocorrect

-- Pressing Ctrl or Alt before typing the last letter of a word temporarily disables autocorrect for that word.
+- Holding any non-Shift modifier (Ctrl/Alt/GUI) suppresses autocorrect until released.
+This avoids correcting command shortcuts.
-- This works because the modifier check in the code clears the typo buffer when non-Shift modifiers are active.
+- Typical mod-tap behavior is respected; the check looks at current HID modifier state.

 ## Technical Notes